faezehabibi66/Message_Classification/README.md

 Sentiment analysis is predestined to monitor voter opinions during political events, a famous example of this is [Brexit](https://brexit.foraction.gr/).

+# Problem Formulation
+Given a new incoming message, we want to assign it to one of 3 categories: positive, neutral or negative.
+The classifier makes the assumption that each new message is assigned to one and only one category.
+This is called a **multi-class text classification problem**.

-# Project Structure
+# Running
 The project is divided into two parts:
 Load and clean the messages dataset and store the resulting records into a .csv file so that we can use it in the next step to train a supervised model.
 ### &nbsp; 1.
 Preprocessing Pipeline
 #### &nbsp; &nbsp; &nbsp; &nbsp; 1.1 Install requirement.txt
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; `pip install -r requirements.txt`
-#### &nbsp; &nbsp; &nbsp; &nbsp; 1.2 Import necessary libraries
-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ``` import matplotlib.pyplot as plt import pandas as pd import nltk import csv```

-###  &nbsp; 2.
-ML Pipeline
-The machine learning pipeline is concerned with training the model and evaluating it.
-It includes a text processing part because the algorithm must be able to deal with text input.

-# Problem Formulation
-Given a new incoming message, we want to assign it to one of 3 categories: positive, neutral or negative.
-The classifier makes the assumption that each new message is assigned to one and only one category.
-This is called a **multi-class text classification problem**.

-# Steps
-1. Look at Data
-3. Install necessary libraries

-4. Import

-# Data Exploration and Preprocessing
-* Open the jupyter notebook preprocessing.ipynb (You may of course also work with IDEs like PyCharm).
-* Use pandas to load the prepared dataset into a dataframe, then explore the available columns and inspect a couple of examples.
-* Use matplotlib or seaborn to plot the  the number of records in each class.
-* Think about possible data cleaning steps to reduce the number of artifacts or inherent bias.
-* You might also want to visualize word frequencies in your training data before and after cleaning (use nltk, matplotlib or seaborn).
-* Finally, save the preprocessed dataset.
-It should include just 2 columns: `text` and `label`.

 # Text Representation and ML Pipeline
 Open the second jupyter notebook training_pipeline.ipynb to work with the preprocessed dataset.